-WarmlyYours Radiant Heating’s flagship product, TempZone™ was specifically designed to heat tile, marble and stone floors.
+WarmlyYours Radiant Heating’s flagship product, TempZone™ was specifically designed to heat tile, marble and stone floors by being embedded in thinset or self-leveling cement under the floor covering (as opposed to some other heating systems that heat from below the subfloor and are installed between floor joists).
 TempZone™ electric heating systems are available in four formats — Flex Rolls, Easy Mats, Cable and Custom Mats.
-TempZone™ Flex Rolls are easy to use and affordable, making them one of the company’s most popular products.
-In general, they’re installed by adhering them to the subfloor, cutting and turning the mesh for turns, and connecting the system to a thermostat.
+There are many differences between systems based on rolls, heat mats, or cables.
+For example, TempZone™ Flex Rolls are easy to use and affordable, making them one of the company’s most popular products.
+They can be installed under almost any type of flooring by adhering them to the subfloor, cutting and turning the mesh for turns, and connecting the system to a thermostat.

 Of course, there are a few questions to answer before installation begins.
 You’ll want to know what kind of thinset to use, if insulation is necessary, how to free-form the cable when necessary, and how to make sure your tile floor is level.
 By following these step-by-step instructions, you’ll be able to answer these questions and learn just how easy it is to install an electric floor-heating system.

 1. Measure the room you wish to heat.